brainflow-dev/brainflow/docs/SupportedBoards.rst

 **On MacOS there are two serial ports for each device: /dev/tty..... and /dev/cu.....
 You HAVE to specify /dev/cu.....**

+**Also, on Unix-like systems you may need to configure permissions for serial port or run with sudo.**

 Board Spec:

 - num eeg(emg,...) channels: 8